-Unless a client directs otherwise, in writing, FFA shall be responsible for: (1) directing the manner in which proxies solicited by issuers of securities beneficially owned by the client shall be voted, and (2) making all elections relative to any mergers, acquisitions, and tender offers.
-However, the client shall maintain exclusive responsibility for all legal proceedings or other type events pertaining to the assets, including, but not limited to, class action lawsuits.
-FFA and/or the client shall correspondingly instruct each custodian of the assets to forward to FFA copies of all proxies and shareholder communications relating to the assets.
-Absent mitigating circumstances and/or conflicts of interest (to the extent any such circumstance or conflict is presented, if ever, information pertaining to how FFA addressed any such circumstance or conflict shall be maintained by FFA - see examples below), it is FFA's general policy to vote proxies consistent with the recommendation of the senior management of the issuer.
-If FFA determines that the recommendation(s) from senior management concerns a matter that presents a heightened conflict of interest, FFA may vote contrary to the recommendation.
-FFA shall monitor corporate actions of individual issuers and investment companies consistent with FFA's fiduciary duty to vote proxies in the best interests of its clients and uninfluenced by conflicts of interest.
+FFA has retained a third-party service vendor/agent, Broadridge Investor Communication Solutions, Inc. to assist with the execution of this policy.
+Unless a client directs otherwise, in writing, FFA or its third party service provider/agent shall be responsible for: (1) directing the manner in which proxies solicited by issuers of securities beneficially owned by the client shall be voted, and (2) making all elections relative to any mergers, acquisitions, and tender offers.
+FFA and/or the client shall correspondingly instruct each custodian of the assets to forward to FFA, or its third-party service provider/agent, copies of all proxies and shareholder communications relating to the assets.
+Absent mitigating circumstances and/or conflicts of interest (to the extent any such circumstance or conflict is presented, if ever, information pertaining to how FFA or its third party service provider/agent addressed any such circumstance or conflict shall be maintained by FFA-see examples below), it is FFA's general policy to vote proxies consistent with the recommendation of the senior management of the issuer.
+FFA shall monitor corporate actions of individual issuers and investment companies consistent with FFA's fiduciary duty to vote proxies in the best interests of its clients.
 With respect to individual issuers, FFA may be solicited to vote on matters including corporate governance, adoption or amendments to compensation plans (including stock options), and matters involving social issues and corporate responsibility.
-FFA will reasonably determine the effect of the vote on the assets and to ensure its voting is not based on materially inaccurate or incomplete information.
 With respect to investment companies (e.g., mutual funds), FFA may be solicited to vote on matters including the approval of advisory contracts, distribution plans, and mergers.
-FFA shall maintain records pertaining to proxy voting and comply with any reporting obligations as required pursuant to Rule 204-2 (c)(2) under the Advisers Act.
+FFA or its third party service provider/agent shall maintain records pertaining to proxy voting as required pursuant to United States SEC Rule 204-2 (c)(2) under the Advisers Act.